COVID-19 Mortality Risk Calculator

 Mortality for COVID-19 also appears to be higher than for the flu.
 It will take some time to fully understand it, but the current data suggests that its crude mortality ratio (the number of reported deaths divided by the reported cases) is between 3-4%.
 In comparison, for seasonal flu, mortality is usually well below 0.1%.

 COVID-19 fatality rate by age

 Old age is one of the strongest factors that cause severe COVID-19–associated outcomes.
 Research shows that patients over 50 years old have a significantly higher risk of a severe illness, with the highest mortality being among people over 80 years of age.

-The table below shows death rate for different age groups:
+The table below shows the death rate for different age groups:

 COVID-19 fatality rate by sex

 At this early stage of pandemic, it is still not possible to provide a clear answer to the question how sex influences the health outcomes of people diagnosed with coronavirus.
-So far, data suggest that both sexes are equally likely to get infected, however men are more likely to die due to infection (death rate in all cases: 2.8% vs 1.7%).
+So far, data suggest that both sexes are equally likely to get infected, however men are more likely to die due to infection (: 2.8% vs 1.7%).

 Here are some possible explanations:

 - differences in immune system responses;